 NEARLY 100 Hampshire apprentices are facing uncertain futures today after a major learning provider went in to liquidation.

-Apprenticeship Training Limited set up its new £500,000 college in Southampton just four months ago to help unemployed youngsters get into the building service industry.
+Apprenticeship Training Limited set up its new £500,000 college in Southampton just four months ago to help unemployed youngsters get into the building

 But students who turned up at the converted school in Thornhill have been handed letters telling them the company is being wound up.

-Mystery surrounds why the 20-year-old business is going in to voluntary liquidation and there has been no indication of how many jobs will be lost.
+Mystery surrounds why the 20-year-old business is going in to voluntary liquidation and there has been no indication of how many jobs

 Around 90 young apprentices in Southampton – most aged between 16 and 19 – have been told they need to find new courses.